siliconwitchery/docs/s1-module/s1-module.md

 1. nRF brings the FPGA reset line HIGH.
 1. Once the nRF detects the FPGA CDONE pin goes high, then the FPGA is ready.

-Futher details of this process can be found in the [iCE40 Programming and Configuration Technical note](https://www.latticesemi.com/view_document?document_id=46502).
+Further details of this process can be found in the [iCE40 Programming and Configuration Technical note](https://www.latticesemi.com/view_document?document_id=46502).

 Once the flash is programmed, it remains so until erased.
 The nRF application can on power on check the flash contents and only update when needed.
 While the nRF can hold the entire FPGA application, it's recommended that this binary is downloaded dynamically over Bluetooth and saved directly to flash to save space for the user application and Bluetooth stack.